iagoofelipe/COFFEE-SHOP/DOC/README.md

-# Cooffee-Shop
+# Coffee-Shops
-Site do Cooffe-Shop, voltado para a divulgação do estabelecimento e de seus produtos.
+Site do Coffee-Shops, voltado para a divulgação do estabelecimento e de seus produtos.